ibm-cloud-docs/cloud-activity-tracker/services/at_events_cf.md

 The following list outlines the different core platform tasks that send events to the {{site.data.keyword.cloudaccesstrailshort}} service:

 * Provisioning a service, removing a service, and changing the name of a service.
-* Granting, updating, and revoking Cloud Foundry roles to users in the account.
+* Granting, updating, and revoking Cloud Foundry space roles to users in the account.
 * Creating a platform API key, renaming a platform key, and deleting a platform key.

 ## Events generated when interacting with catalog services
-{: #catalog}
+{: #cf_catalog}

 When you provision a service, remove a service, and change the name of a service, an event is generated and sent to the space domain in {{site.data.keyword.cloudaccesstrailshort}} that is associated with the Cloud Foundry space where the service is available in the account.